kevinmenajang/ADM5012_WebTechnologies/README.md

 In this website, I use both HTML and CSS with the help of the Visual Studio Code application.
 There is also a folder named "images" to put some images on the website.

+This website met the ADA Compliance Standards for website accessibility.
+It uses a high color contrast, and alt text on images and can be navigated with a keyboard, mouse and touchscreen.

+I used the Lucida Sans font family.
+The font itself is clear and easy to read.